Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Threat Model

-In this case, a specific organization is targeted and their vehicles immobilized en masse.
-This may be a delivery or transport business, in order to cause financial loss or harm supply chains.
+\ndssparagraph{Fleet Denial} In this case, a specific organization is targeted and their vehicles immobilized en masse.
+This may be a delivery or transport business, in order to cause financial loss, harm supply chains or blackmail the operator for monetarization.
 Alternatively, the organization may represent a public service, such as buses, taxis, a police force, or ambulances, with the attack impacting local citizens.